jmchilton/prodbiocloud/getting_started.rst

 This version of the install command is the simplest, and it will install some base packages and configure `CloudMan`_.
 This is good for initial testing.
-Ultimately, though you will likely want to install needed bioinformatics applications also - the following two subsections describe two approaches to this.
+Ultimately, though you will likely want to install needed bioinformatics applications also - the following two subsections describe approaches to accomplish this.

 Flavorless
 ++++++++++